New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

 \subsection{Density}

-In this section, we recall in Theorem \ref{thm:density_compact_open_topology} that statement \ref{fig:approximation_types:(A)} in Figure \ref{fig:approximation_types} is equivalent to $S\subseteq \CC(\X, \Y)$ being dense with respect to the compact-open topology.
-We start with basic definitions of adherent points and dense sets in topological spaces. \begin{definition}[\textbf{Adherent point}] Let $(\Z, \mathfrak{T})$ be a topological space and $S\subseteq\Z$.
+In this section, we recall in \Cref{thm:density_compact_open_topology} that statement \labelcref{fig:approximation_types:(A)} in \Cref{fig:approximation_types} is equivalent to $S\subseteq \CC(\X, \Y)$ being dense with respect to the compact-open topology.
+We start with basic definitions of adherent points and dense sets in topological spaces. \begin{definition}[Adherent point] Let $(\Z, \mathfrak{T})$ be a topological space and $S\subseteq\Z$.
 A point $x\in \Z$ is called adherent point of $S$ (in the topology $\mathfrak{T})$ if for every open neighborhood $U\in \mathfrak{T}$ of $x$ it holds that $S\cap U \neq \emptyset$. \end{definition}

-\begin{definition}[\textbf{Density}] Let $(\Z, \mathfrak{T})$ be a topological space.
+\begin{definition}[Density] Let $(\Z, \mathfrak{T})$ be a topological space.
 A subset $S\subseteq\Z$ is called dense in $\Z$ if every $z\in \Z$ is an adherent point of $S$. \end{definition} In other words, $S\subseteq \Z$ is dense if its closure is the whole space $\Z$.
 The following Lemma characterizes adherent points in the compact-open topology.
 It seems to be a well-known fact, but we could not find an explicit statement within the literature.
-Therefore, for the interested reader, we provide a proof in the appendix (see Section \ref{subsec:proof_adherent_point_compact_open_topology}). \begin{lemma} Let $\X$ and $(\Y, d_\Y)$ be metric spaces and consider a subset $S\subseteq \CC(\X, \Y)$.
+Therefore, for the interested reader, we provide a proof in the appendix (see \Cref{subsec:proof_adherent_point_compact_open_topology}). \begin{lemma} Let $\X$ and $(\Y, d_\Y)$ be metric spaces and consider a subset $S\subseteq \CC(\X, \Y)$.
 A mapping $G\in \CC(\X, \Y)$ is an adherent point of $S$ with respect to the compact-open topology if and only if for every compact $K\subseteq \X$ there exists a sequence $(G_n)_{n\in \N}$ in $S$ such that

 \end{lemma} An immediate consequence of the preceding lemma is the following characterization of dense sets. \begin{theorem} Let $\X$ and $(\Y, d_\Y)$ be metric spaces.
 For a subset $S\subseteq \CC(\X, \Y)$ the following statements are equivalent: \begin{itemize} \item[(i)] $S$ is dense in $\CC(\X, \Y)$ with respect to the compact-open topology. \item[(ii)] For every $G\in \CC(\X, \Y)$ and compact $K\subseteq \X$ there exists a sequence $(G_n)_{n\in \N}$ in $S$ such that